 Benny: If I told you you had a beautiful body, would you hold it against me?

 - In The Big Bang Theory, Howard Wolowitz is full of these.
 Penny eventually loses it and calls him, mainly on his assessment of her as "doable".

 - On Cheers, Sam Malone relentlessly hits on women with terrible pickup lines.
 While Rebecca was disgusted by Sam using them on her, Diane was more amused by the dumb women who fell for Sam's pick-up lines... often to immediately be swooned by Sam, who was only using them to prove she was no better.

-- On The Fresh Prince of Bel-Air, Will uses a bad pickup link on a girl and gets a smart-ass remark in response, as seen in the page quote.
+- On The Fresh Prince of Bel-Air, Will uses a bad pickup link on a girl and gets a smart-ass remark in response.

 - The appropriately named Friends episode "The One Where Ross Can't Flirt" shows Ross trying to flirt with a pizza delivery girl by talking to her about gas and declaring that he likes eight year old boys.

 - House of Anubis: Alfie was slapped by a girl at the Halloween party after giving her a pickup line off-screen.
 When asked about it, it turned out to be the Incredibly Lame Pun of "Want a bite?" while showing off his fake vampire teeth.